lukeeyles/al-folio/_projects/tic-tac-toe-bot.md

     </div>
 </div>
 <div class="caption">
-    Video I made with the team explaining the features of the system.
+    Video of the team explaining the features of the system.
 </div>

 The project was made in MATLAB, with Peter Corke's Robotics Toolbox used to compute the forward kinematics and Jacobian, and animate the robot.
 A Raspberry Pi running ROS was used to control the Dobot, and commands were sent over the network using MATLAB's ROS Toolbox.